 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Zimbabwe has no shortage of interesting destinations, but the southwestern city of Bulawayo holds a special place.
-Its proximity to the South African border makes Bulawayo Zimbabwe’s largest railway hub, and the city boasts a colourful and eventful history.
+Zimbabwe has no shortage of interesting destinations, but the city of Bulawayo in the southwest of the country holds a particularly important place.
+Its proximity to the border with South Africa makes Bulawayo Zimbabwe's largest railway hub.
+Furthermore, the city boasts a rich and dynamic history.

 Hà Nội MớiHà Nội Mới15/12/2024